Kareela (ferry)

 Kareela was a "K-class" ferry on Sydney Harbour.
 Launched in 1905, the double-ended timber-hulled steamer was built for Sydney Ferries Limited in response to the early twentieth century boom in cross-harbour ferry travel prior to the opening of the Sydney Harbour Bridge.
 She was the first of Sydney Ferries Limited's boats to have a fully enclosed upper deck.

-She survived the 1932 opening of the Sydney Harbour Bridge when many ferries were removed from service, and also the early 1950s rationalisation of the fleet following NSW Government takeover.
+She survived the 1932 opening of the Sydney Harbour Bridge when many ferries were removed from service, and also the early 1950s rationalisation of the fleet following its takeover by the Government of New South Wales.
 Nicknamed "The Box", she had a relatively incident free career apart from a collision with a wharf that killed three of her passengers.
 She was sold in 1959 and broken up.

 "Kareela" is thought to be an Australian Aboriginal word meaning "south wind".

 Background

 Kareela was built for Sydney Ferries Limited during the early twentieth century boom in cross-Harbour travel prior to the 1932 opening of the Sydney Harbour Bridge.
 At the time, the company ran one of the largest ferry fleets in the world.
 A population boom in the suburbs of Neutral Bay, Cremorne, and Mosman saw them served by an increasing number of ferries.
-The ferry was part of a broader type of around 20 double-ended timber screw ferries the Sydney K-class ferries that the company commissioned between the 1890s and early 1920s to meet the booming demand.
+The ferry was part of a broader type of around 20 double-ended timber screw ferries, the Sydney K-class ferries, that the company commissioned between the 1890s and early 1920s to meet the booming demand.

 Kareela followed the Sydney Ferries Limited tradition of naming their vessels after Australian Aboriginal words starting with "K".
 "Kareela" is thought to mean "south wind".